Sam-Serpoosh/Sam-Serpoosh.github.io/_posts/2015-08-08-terseness-vs-elegance.markdown

 {% highlight haskell %}
 totalPayment :: [Payment] -> Double
-totalPayment = value . foldr mappend zeroPayment
+totalPayment = value . foldr mappend mempty
 {% endhighlight %}

 It's still pretty terse (one WORD more than previous version if that metric is important to you).
 BUT, IMHO this version is much more elegant and abstracts away a detail which was involved in the previous implementation.
 Before we were reaching into EVERY single Payment and got its value and then sum them up.
 Now we're ADDing Payments themselves and they know how to take care of that internally and finally we just grab the **value** out of the result payment.